ProtonNumber/covbot/README.md

-# covbot
+# Covbot
-A simple discord bot that provides daily updates on COVID
+A simple discord bot that provides daily updates on COVID.
+Written in python using discord.py.